serebrov/.emacs/README.md

 More information is in the [emacs.md](emacs.md).

-Note: "M-" (Meta) in shortcuts is "Opt" or "Alt, or "Esc" followed by letter.
+Note: "M-" (Meta) in shortcuts is "Opt" or "Alt", or "Esc" followed by letter.

 Open/save/quit:
 - Open file: C-x C-f
-- Save: C-x C-s or M-x save-buffers
+- Save: C-x C-s or M-x save-buffer
+  - M-x save-some-buffers to save multiple buffers
 - Quit emacs: `C-x C-c`

 Move around: